Indian Rebellion of 1857: Death toll and atrocities

 Both sides committed atrocities against civilians.
 (Note: The cost of the rebellion in terms of human suffering was immense.
 Two great cities, Delhi and Lucknow, were devastated by fighting and by the plundering of the victorious British.
 Where the countryside resisted, as in parts of Awadh, villages were burnt.
 Mutineers and their supporters were often killed out of hand.
 British civilians, including women and children, were murdered as well as the British officers of the sepoy regiments.")

 In Oudh alone, some estimates put the toll at 150,000 Indians killed during the war, with 100,000 of them being civilians.
 The capture of Delhi, Allahabad, Kanpur and Lucknow by British forces were followed by general massacres.

 Another notable atrocity was carried out by General Neill who massacred thousands of Indian mutineers and Indian civilians suspected of supporting the rebellion.

 The rebels' murder of British women, children and wounded soldiers (including sepoys who sided with the British) at Cawnpore, and the subsequent printing of the events in the British papers, left many British soldiers outraged and seeking revenge.
 Aside from hanging mutineers, the British had some "blown from cannon", (an old Mughal punishment adopted many years before in India), in which sentenced rebels were tied over the mouths of cannons and blown to pieces when the cannons were fired.
 A particular act of cruelty on the part of the British troops at Cawnpore included forcing many Muslim or Hindu rebels to eat pork or beef, as well as licking buildings freshly stained with blood of the dead before subsequent public hangings.

 Practices of torture included "searing with hot irons ... dipping in wells and rivers till the victim is half suffocated ... squeezing the testicles ... putting pepper and red chillies in the eyes or introducing them into the private parts of men and women ... prevention of sleep ... nipping the flesh with pinners ... suspension from the branches of a tree ... imprisonment in a room used for storing lime".

-British soldiers also committed sexual violence against Indian women as a form of retaliation against the rebellion.
-As towns and cities were captured from the sepoys, the British soldiers took their revenge on Indian civilians by committing atrocities and rapes against Indian women.

 Most of the British press, outraged by the stories of alleged rape committed by the rebels against British women, as well as the killings of British civilians and wounded British soldiers, did not advocate clemency of any kind towards the Indian population.
 Governor General Canning ordered moderation in dealing with native sensibilities and earned the scornful sobriquet "Clemency Canning" from the press and later parts of the British public.

 In terms of sheer numbers, the casualties were much higher on the Indian side.
 A letter published after the fall of Delhi in the Bombay Telegraph and reproduced in the British press testified to the scale of the Indian casualties: